10 reasons why you should be art blogging

 - True, starting an artist blog is not a quick fix and you probably won’t sell huge amounts of work overnight as a result of writing a great post.

-- And true, the amount of hats you are expected to wear as a modern-day artist and business-person can seem overwhelming; writer, blogger, social networker, online marketer – the list is endless.
+- And true, the number of hats you are expected to wear as a modern-day artist and business-person can seem overwhelming; writer, blogger, social networker, online marketer – the list is endless.

 But the benefits of blogging for artists outweigh the negatives